sana-al-rayess/OneirAi/README.md

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

->I designed OneirAi using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+>I designed OneirAi using wireframes and mockups, iterating on the design until I reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes